How to Survive Graduate School and Start your Career in Science/Engineering (2004)

 This Handbook for Graduate Research Ethics Education by Graduate Research Ethics Education Participants contains essays written by eighteen participants of the Graduate Research Ethics Education Project.
 There are essays on relationships of graduate students to advisors, mentors, faculty committees, academic research groups, and external collaborators.
 Also included are essays on research practices including, authorship, data ownership, interpretation and modeling, research with human participants, use of hazardous materials, peer review processes and ethical issues in teaching, industrial collaborations and handling misconduct.
 There is a final section on science and society.
 (Association for Practical and Professional Ethics 2004.)
 This handbook was produced with the support of the National Science Foundation (Grants 9421897 and 9817880).

 This Graduate Handbook is available for $10.00 each.
-To order, please print and complete the Order Form here in PDF format, which requires Adobe’s free Acrobat Reader, or you may call 812-855-6450 or email to email@example.com.
+To order, please complete the following instructions:

 Ethical issues surround and permeate science.
 Graduate students encounter these issues in a variety of ways – in the human relationships they develop as part of their professional training, in the everyday decisions they make regarding their research, in learning and coming to grips with the practices of science, in thinking about the choices they (and other scientists) make about their research and its effects on the world.